AndroidCrypto/ESP32_C6_Zigbee_Coordinator/README.md

 This repository accompanies a series of articles about the **ESP32-C6** microcontroller, which operates a **Zigbee coordinator**:

-- Overview tutorial "**How to use an ESP32-C6 as Zigbee Coordinator or End Device (overview)**": [soon](https://medium.com/@androidcrypto/how-to-use-an-esp32-c6-as-zigbee-coordinator-or-end-device-overview-e70cfa7f45f9)
+- Overview tutorial "**How to use an ESP32-C6 as Zigbee Coordinator or End Device (overview)**": https://medium.com/@androidcrypto/how-to-use-an-esp32-c6-as-zigbee-coordinator-or-end-device-overview-e70cfa7f45f9
+- **How to use an ESP32-C6 as Zigbee Coordinator or End Device for a Light or Switch**: https://medium.com/@androidcrypto/how-to-use-an-esp32-c6-as-zigbee-coordinator-or-end-device-for-a-switch-or-light-f7b915c99530
-- **How to use an ESP32-C6 as Zigbee Coordinator or End Device for a Thermometer or Thermostat**: https://medium.com/@androidcrypto/how-to-use-an-esp32-c6-as-zigbee-coordinator-or-end-device-for-a-switch-or-light-f7b915c99530
+- **How to use an ESP32-C6 as Zigbee Coordinator or End Device for a Thermometer or Thermostat**: soon
 - **How to connect an ESP32-C6 Zigbee Coordinator to a smart plug socket and read the current wattage (part 1)**: soon
 - **How to connect an ESP32-C6 Zigbee Coordinator to a smart plug socket and read the current wattage (part 2)**: soon